prasanthrangan/hyprdots/README.md

 I really like [ML4W](https://gitlab.com/stephan-raabe/dotfiles) and [Gl00ria](https://github.com/Gl00ria/dotfiles/tree/main/dot_hyprland) work, which has design and features which have or maybe added or inspired from.

+* Supports Nvidia GPU'S (modern only)
-* Grub and systemd-boot configs
+* Nvidia Grub and systemd-boot configs
 * Grub Theme and Plymouth Boot Theme (script prompts for theme selection)
-* Supports Nvidia GPU'S (modern only)
 * Added "Custom apps" in waybar<br>
 * Offical Hyprland Plugins added